-Audit related fees are for assurance and related services that are reasonably related to the audit and reviews of our financial statements, exclusive of the fees disclosed as "Audit Fees" above.
-These fees include initial public offering related fees, accounting consultations (such as internal auditor fees).
+Audit related fees are the aggregate fees billed for assurance and related services that are reasonably related to the audit and reviews of our financial statements, exclusive of the fees disclosed as "Audit Fees" above.
+These fees include accounting consultations (such as internal auditor fees).